davidtranhq/davidtranhq.github.io/_posts/2020-12-30-how-do-machines-learn.md

 excerpt_separator: <!--more-->
 ---

-It can seem like magic or sci-fi at first, but its all really just a mega calculus optimization problem.
+It can seem like magic or sci-fi at first, but its all really just a huge calculus optimization problem.
+Working through it from scratch makes it possible to see how anyone was even able to come up with this!

 <!--more-->